 Other restaurants won’t label anything vegan on principle—seemingly because they’re scared of being sued for getting it wrong.

-My point is this: When PepsiCo says Diet Pepsi is “vegetarian” but not “vegan,” I’d take it with a grain of salt.
+My point is this: When PepsiCo says Diet Pepsi in the UK is “vegetarian” but not “vegan,” I’d take it with a grain of salt.
 Who knows exactly what PepsiCo defines as “vegetarian” vs “vegan.”
 Let’s not extrapolate more than is warranted from their statement.

 Is Pepsi Zero Sugar Vegan?